 Small variations in those actuarial assumptions can lead to materially different values of the above plans recognised in the Group financial statements.

-We therefore identified employee benefit obligations as one of the most significant assessed risk of material misstatement and a key audit matter.
+We therefore identified employee benefit obligation as one of the most significant assessed risk of material misstatement, and key audit matters.